Technology in Real Estate

 3. Reduced Risk:

-With blockchain technology, data is stored on a decentralised network, reducing the risk of data loss or corruption.
+With modern technology, data is stored on a secure network, reducing the risk of data loss or corruption.
 This can help reduce the risk of cyberattacks and improve data security.

 4. Improved Due Diligence: